 Steve Charles Scholarship Fund

 The Steve Charles Scholarship Fund is open to incoming SMC freshmen who graduated from urban high school districts and have financial need.
 The award is renewable for eight semesters over four years, as long as awardees maintain eligibility.
-Recipients with a demonstrated interest in business, entrepreneurship, technology and urban media are strongly preferred for this award.
+Recipients with demonstrated interests in business, entrepreneurship, technology and urban media are strongly preferred for this award.
 An application is required for consideration.
-The deadline is March 1.
+The deadline is March 15.
 Apply for the Steve Charles Scholarship Fund.

 Scholarship opportunities for continuing students at SMC

 SMC also offers several scholarships for continuing students that can be applied toward tuition.
-The applications for such scholarships open on the first day of each semester.
+The applications for such scholarships can be found here.
+Please note, available scholarships will not be visible until the date the applications open.
+This is typically during the first couple weeks of classes in the fall and spring semesters.

 A few things to note: